sarahfuchi/Data-Science/Prediction (Classification)/README.md

 # Data Science Steps
 1. **Problem Definition:** What factors determined whether someone survived a disaster?
 Using passenger data, we were able to identify certain groups of people who were more likely to survive.
 2. **Data Gathering:** Kaggle provided the input data on their website.
-3. **Data Preperation:** I prepared the data by analyzing data points that were missing or outliers.
+3. **Data Preparation:** I prepared the data by analyzing data points that were missing or outliers.
-4. **EDA (Explanatory Data Analysis):** If you input garbage data into a system, you'll get garbage output.
+4. **EDA (Exploratory Data Analysis):** If you input garbage data into a system, you'll get garbage output.
 Therefore, it is important to use descriptive and graphical statistics to look for patterns, correlations and comparisons in the dataset.
 In this step, I analyzed the data to make sure it was understandable.
-5. **Data Modelling:** It is important to know when to select a model.
+5. **Data Modeling:** It is important to know when to select a model.
 If we choose the wrong model for a particular use case, all other steps become pointless.
 6. **Validate Model:** After training the model, I checked its performance and looked for any issues with overfitting or underfitting.
 7. **Optimize Model:** Using techniques like hyperparameter optimization, I worked on making the model better.